pyladies/global-conference/src/content/docs/workflow_blogposts.md

 * **Who:** Any team member
 * **Where:** GitHub ([PyLadiesCon repo](https://github.com/global-conference] – Pull request)

-Create a Pull Request entitled: `Blog Post: [Proposed Title]` and assign to: Denny (Communications Lead).
+Create a Pull Request with the title: `Blog Post: [Proposed Title]` and assign to: Denny (Communications Lead).

 The content should be in a markdown file in the [src/content/posts](https://github.com/pyladies/global-conference/tree/main/src/content/posts) directory.

-You can see other as an example, but the most important thing is to include the following information at the beginning of the file:
+You can see other files in the directory as an example, but the most important thing is to include the following information at the beginning of the file: